aodoming/Pewlett_Hackard_Analysis_ADominguez/README.md

 ## DESCRIPTION
-Create Entity Relationship Diagrams(ERDs), perform data modeling, and complete analysis on an employee database using SQL techniques.
 In this project, we learn about data modeling, engineering, and analysis.
 Applying our knowledge of DataFrames and tabular data, we create entity relationship diagrams (ERDs), import data into a database, troubleshoot common errors, and create queries that use data to answer questions using SQL techniques.

 ### SITUATION/TASK